nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ??
 The blockchain may be an answer.
 With the blockchain, algorithms and machines replace humans to automate the formation and dissipation of common knowledge.
 We believe blockchains can be seen as a new type of technology as the "Common Knowledge Base".
 The formation and dissipation of common knowledge is the core value of blockchains, and is also the reason there can be tokens and cryptoeconomics.

 Nervos CKB is conceived based on this recognition: a new blockchain design, a **general purpose common knowledge base**.
-We hope Nervos CKB can solve problems in performance, privacy and usability that we see in the current generation of blockchains, to become the common konwledge base of 7.6 billion people.
+We hope Nervos CKB can solve problems in performance, privacy and usability that we see in the current generation of blockchains, to become the common knowledge base of 7.6 billion people.

 ## Common Knowledge Base